Checkpoints

 With the Orders and Products microservices now containerized and deployed, and the Frontend service configured to point to them, the final step is to containerize and deploy the Frontend.

-Use Cloud Build to package up the contents of the Frontend service and push it up to the Google Container Registry.
+Use Cloud Build to package up the contents of the Frontend service and push it up to Artifact Registry.

 This process may take a few minutes, so be patient.